William Cornelius Van Horne: Personal life

-Van Horne married Lucy Hurd in 1867, and the couple had three children.
-The elder son, William Cornelius Van Horne Jr., died at the age of five, while their daughter, Lucy Adeline "Addie" Van Horne, and younger son, Richard Benedict "Benny" Van Horne, survived into adulthood.
+Van Horne married Lucy Hurd in 1867, and they had three children.
+The elder son, William Cornelius Van Horne Jr., died at age four, while their daughter, Lucy Adeline "Addie" Van Horne, and younger son, Richard Benedict "Benny" Van Horne, lived to adulthood.
 Benny married Edith Molson, of the Montreal Molsons, and the couple had a son, named William for his grandfather.

 Sir William purchased and enlarged a house in 1889 later known as the Van Horne Mansion in Montreal, Quebec.
-In 1891 he began building his summer estate, which he named "Covenhoven", on Minister's Island, adjacent to CPR's resort town of St. Andrews, New Brunswick.
+In 1891, he began building his summer estate, which Van Horne named "Covenhoven", on Minister's Island, adjacent to CPR's resort town of St. Andrews, New Brunswick.
 The island estate is accessible by a natural sandbar road during the Bay of Fundy's low tide.

-Van Horne served as a governor of McGill University from 1895 to 1915 and was one of the first in Canada to acquire artworks by members of the French impressionist movement.
-He was himself a painter, with his surviving works now residing in museums such as the Montreal Museum of Fine Art and Covenhoven itself.
+Van Horne was a governor of McGill University from 1895 to 1915 and was one of the first in Canada to acquire artworks by members of the French impressionist movement.
+He was himself a painter, with Van Horne's surviving works now residing in museums such as the Montreal Museum of Fine Art and Covenhoven itself.
 His other talents included sculpture, architecture, playing the violin, fossil collection, farming, botany and gardening.

-Following Van Horne's death at the Royal Victoria Hospital, in Montreal, Quebec in 1915 at the age of 72, his remains were interred at Oakwood Cemetery in Joliet, Illinois.
+Following Van Horne's death at the Royal Victoria Hospital, in Montreal, Quebec in 1915 at age 72, his remains were interred at Oakwood Cemetery in Joliet, Illinois.
 His Montreal home in the Golden Square Mile was controversially demolished in 1973.

 Honours

 Van Horne was made an honorary Knight Commander of the Order of St Michael and St George in Queen Victoria's 1894 Birthday Honours.
-As an American citizen, he was technically not entitled to the prefix "Sir"; nonetheless, he was thereafter addressed as "Sir William".
+As an American citizen, he was technically not entitled to the prefix "Sir"; nonetheless, Van Horne was thereafter addressed as "Sir William".

 The Van Horne Institute, based in Calgary, Alberta, is affiliated with the University of Calgary, Athabasca University and the University of Alberta and conducts research and policy studies related to all things carriage related, including rail, air, shipping and road transportation, pipelines, electricity and information networks.

 Sir William Van Horne Elementary School in Vancouver, B.C., is named after Van Horne, in honour of his contributions to British Columbia.
 There are streets named for Van Horne in several Canadian cities including Montreal, Toronto, Sudbury, Winnipeg, Brandon, and Regina.
 In Cuba, a borough (near to the railways) of the city of Camaguey, a street in front of the Camaguey railways station, and a small town in the province of Holguín are named after Van Horne.

 Van Horne's summer estate on Minister's Island was designated a National Historic Site of Canada in 1996.

 In 1999, William Van Horne was inducted into the North America Railway Hall of Fame in the category of "National: Railway Workers & Builders."

 In 2011, Van Horne was featured in Rocky Mountain Express, a 45-minute IMAX film about the construction of the CPR.

 Archives

-There is a Sir William Van Horne fonds at Library and Archives Canada.
+There is a Sir William Van Horne collection at Library and Archives Canada.
 Archival reference number is R7719.